Faezeh-Kh/Coverage4DSLs/README.md

     **NOTE**: There are also Excel files containing data related to the evaluation of the `fault localization` component.

+4. *Evaluation*:
+- a tool for evaluating both coverage and fault localization tools (`org.imt.sbfl.evaluation` plugin) to answer the first and the third research questions of the paper.
-1. *Data4CodeCover*: the equivalent java implementation of the xMiniJava models (taken from [here](https://www.cambridge.org/resources/052182060X/#programs)), and the JUnit tests corresponding to the xMiniJava tests.
-This data is used to compute the statement coverage of the JUnit tests with [CodeCover](http://codecover.org/index.html) tool.
+- *Data4CodeCover*: the equivalent java implementation of the xMiniJava models (taken from [here](https://www.cambridge.org/resources/052182060X/#programs)), and the JUnit tests corresponding to the xMiniJava tests.
+This data is used to compute the statement coverage of the JUnit tests with [CodeCover](http://codecover.org/index.html) tool to answer the second research question of the paper.

-2. An Excel file containing detailed data of the paper’s evaluation.
+- An Excel file containing detailed data of the paper’s evaluation.

 ## Setup
 **Requirements**: